AK1003018/AK1003018/README.md

 # Hello there! 👋🏻 I am Anish Kolhe!

 I am <b>Anish Kolhe</b>.
-I am currently an undergraduate student pursuing my degree in Electrical Engineering from Dr. D.Y Patil Institute Of Technology,Pimpri,Pune.
+Completed my undergraduate degree in Electrical Engineering from Dr. D.Y Patil Institute Of Technology,Pimpri,Pune.
 I am a Developer and also currently developing keen interest in Problem Solving.
-I am skilled in programming languages Python, C/C++, and Technology like MySQL.
+I am skilled in programming languages Python, C/C++, Java and Technology like MySQL.
 Also I am familiar with the ML, IOT.
 And familiar with OS like linux and CentOS.
 I love exploring new tools I could contribute in building which could have an everlasting effect on humanity.
 <br /><br />
 ## My Github Activity